spmfte/BG-Sounds/README.md

-> **Notice: This project is currently a work in progress**
+> **🚧 Notice: This project is currently a work in progress**

-🚧 Oh, hello there!
-So you stumbled upon `bg-sound`, huh?

 Well, I should probably address the quirks and known issues.
 Since it's just me tinkering away, things can get interesting.
 Here's what you should know:

 Known issues:
-- The visualizer widget?
-It's like modern art.
-Hard to understand and doesn't quite work as intended.
+- The visualizer widget doesn't work and is confusing
-- Volume control?
-Mind of its own.
-It's an adventure trying to get it to behave.
+- Volume control likes to misbehace
-- Oh, and the background sound?
-Doesn't actively change while the application is running.
-Because _Consistency is key around here._
+- Doesn't actively change while the application is running.

-But hey, if you're feeling up to the challenge, I won't stop you.
-Consider it a solo mission!
-And if you manage to fix something, I'll be eternally grateful.

-Your contributions are always welcome!
-So, if you're up for it, check out the [Contributing Guidelines](https://github.com/spmfte/BG-Sounds/blob/main/CONTRIBUTING.md)

-Now, I can't promise that everything will go smoothly, in fact I anticipate quite the opposite.
-I appreciate all and any future support, feedback, and contributions in making this project less quirky and more awesome.

-If you encounter any additional quirks or just want to share your thoughts, [open an issue](https://github.com/spmfte/bg-sound/issues) or reach out to me.

 ---

 # bg-sound